A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: Conclusions

 \section{Conclusions}

-To cure the incompetence of the arctan model proposed in \cite{Kruglov:2013qaa} to evade the local gravity tests\cite{Dutta:2016ukw}, we extend the model to a new model given in \eqrf{model}.
-Here, we show that our model can pass local gravity tests, and constrain the model parameters for fifth-force condition to be hold.
+To cure the incompetence of the Arctan model proposed in \cite{Kruglov:2013qaa} to evade the local gravity tests \cite{Dutta:2016ukw}, we extend the model to a new model given in \eqrf{model}.
+Here, we show that our model can pass local gravity tests, constraining the model parameters for the fifth-force condition to be held.

-The model written in \eqref{model} can mimick as an effective cosmological constant plus GR when curvature of the universe is very large.
+The $f(R)$ model written in \eqref{model} can mimic as an effective cosmological constant plus GR when the curvature of the universe is very large.
 As depicted in Fig.~\ref{fig:functionnewarctan}, taking large value of power $n$ can make the function $F(R)$ increases more rapidly to a constant value therefore the proper range of $n$ should be $1< n\leq2$.
-We also find that the stable fixed points of the model are $P_5$ and $P_1$ exhibiting the evolution of the universe fron saddle matter era to late-time acceleration.
+We also find that the stable fixed points of the model are $P_5$ and $P_1$ exhibiting the evolution of the universe from saddle matter era to late-time acceleration.

 We put the model in \eqref{model} under scrutiny to investigate the fifth-force constraints for the model through chameleon mechanism.
-We find that the model can evade the local gravity test for the parameter values $n\geq 1.75$ and $b\geq 1.021$.
+We find that the model can evade local gravity test for the parameter values $n\geq 1.75$ and $b\geq 1.021$.
 These constraints on the parameter values give rise to constraint on the value of corresponding de Sitter point which is $\beta R_d\geq 2.4$.

-We also investigate the existence of curvature singularity in the model in \eqrf{model}.
-We find that there may be finite probability for scalar field to hit the singularity due to to the finite potential $V_J$ at the singular point.
-As described in Ref.\cite{Appleby:2009uf}, the curvature singularity can be cured by adding $R^2$ term to the lagrangian.
+The existence of curvature singularity in the model in \eqrf{model} is also investigated.
+We find that there may be finite probability for scalar field to hit the singularity due to the finite potential $V_J$ at the singular point during its evolution.
+As described in \cite{Appleby:2009uf}, the curvature singularity can be cured by adding $R^2$ term to the Lagrangian.